Advertiser Disclosure

 What to Do If You’re the Lender

 The lender has the most to lose when there is a loan agreement with family or friends.
-They not only put their money at risk but also put their reputation and relationship in danger.
+They not only put their money at risk but also put their reputation and relationships in danger.
 They could lose it all – money, family, and friendships – if things go wrong, and they stand to gain little more than a few dollars of interest if everything goes right.

 Here are a few things, some very stark, to consider before making the loan: